abnth/AakashTechSupport/docs/unifieddoc.rst

 - **Discussion Forum**

-A discussion forum is an online forum for individuals to discuss various topics amongst each other related to Aakash Tablet.
-People add their queries by posting a block of text to the group.
-Others can then comment and respond.
+The Discuusion Forum is an online site where people can hold conversations in the form of posted messages.Various kinds of questions are posted are on the forum where other can answer these questions depending upon their knowledge of the topic.

+In our Discussion Forum, the users post their questions regarding Aakash Tablet.
+Other users who are familiar with the problem, can post a reply for the same.
+Every post and reply needs the approval of admin before it gets published on the Website.

 - *User Panel*